TooTallNate/rocker/Readme.md

 # Rocker

-**R**emote D*ocker* is a small collection of shell scripts that extends the `docker` client with support for securely connecting to a remote `dockerd` daemon via SSH.
+*R*emote D*ocker* is a small collection of shell scripts that extends the `docker` client with support for securely connecting to a remote `dockerd` daemon via SSH.

 Why?
-Because I use a MacBook 12" which is essentially a tablet in laptop form, so using offloading the `dockerd` daemon to a more powerful machine makes development a lot faster.
+Because I use a MacBook 12" which is essentially a tablet in laptop form, so offloading the `dockerd` daemon to a more powerful machine makes development a lot faster.
 This also allows for an easy way to share running docker containers between teammates for collaboration, or if you develop on more than one machine.

 Aims to support all docker features, in particular: